 However, Autumn really is the time of the spider – levels can be expected to increase as the eight-legged critters head into properties to begin breeding.
 While UK spiders for the most part are not venomous, the arachnophobes among you had better be on guard.

-Wasps and ants now join their entomological brethren and vanish from our lives for another year – with moderate levels of clothes moths and cockroaches remaining the only insect based concern during November.
+Wasps and ants now join their entomological brethren and vanish from our lives for another year.
+Spiders remain

-Spiders remain at high levels throughout November too, while rat, mouse and bird infestations now increase dramatically as they head indoors to roost or hibernate.
+at high levels throughout November too, while rat, mouse and bird infestations now increase dramatically as they head indoors to nest or hibernate.

 All Year-Round Pest Control